 One thing is clear, people don’t like bots at all, and we all have the superpower through which we can tell when a like, follow, or comment is fake.
 And keeping one’s account safe is more important than any number of followers

-Catering to these concerns Instagram has rolled out a new authenticity measure so that the content we see on Instagram is authentic, coming from real people, not bots or others trying to mislead us.
+Catering to these concerns the platform has rolled out new authenticity measures on Instagram so that the content we see is authentic, coming from real people, not bots or others trying to mislead us.

 - Accounts potentially engaged in coordinated inauthentic behavior